Waste Reduction- A Golden Opportunity

 Mass Timber Group Summit

-Cornerstone’s Mass Timber Team recently travelled Denver, Colorado to attend the Mass Timber Group Summit, a conference bringing together the industry’s leading experts, designers and builders.
+Cornerstone’s Mass Timber Team recently travelled to Denver, Colorado to attend the Mass Timber Group Summit, a conference bringing together the industry’s leading experts, designers and builders.

 Day 3 of the Summit was a chance to get out of the conference venue in downtown Denver and visit two project sites where mass timber is being used.
 For Michael Pankratz, Cornerstone’s vice president and design lead, it was his favourite day.
 Following university, he spent two formative years working in construction, so any chance to put on a hard hat and see the practical working out of a design is a good time.